public-accountability/littlesis-main/guide/guide.md

 ##### Redis

 For caching, our rails app uses Redis.
-In `ansible/group_vars/all` a few redis configuration variables have been set, but generally redis is remarkable stable.
-It's never crashed, require no maintaince, and even saves the cache to disk periodically and automatically restores it upon restart.
+In `ansible/group_vars/all` a few redis configuration variables have been set.

-##### Sphinx
+##### Sphinx/Manticore

-Sphinx is used by rails for full-text searching of documents.
-The running of sphinx is managed via rake tasks.
+Manticore (a fork of Sphinx) is used by rails for full-text searching of documents.
+The running of sphinx is managed via rake tasks using the Gem `thinking sphinx`

 ##### PHP/wordpress